davidclin/github-api/README.md

 <p>

 # Getting list of supported API endpoints
+You can issue a GET request to the root endpoint to get all the endpoint categories that the REST API v3 supports.

-To get a list of all API endpoints, simply pass the https://[hostname]/api/v3 API call.
+For example, simply pass the https://[hostname]/api/v3.

 <details>
 <summary>Example</summary>